The quantum Gaussian process state: A kernel-inspired state with quantum support data: Bayesian supervised learning with qGPS

-\textit{Bayesian supervised learning with qGPS.-} It is this issue for which the qGPS may provide a route forwards, due a combination of its rigorous Bayesian perspective for principled regularization, as well as its connections to MPS.
-We consider supervised learning of a given state from a small set of configurational amplitude training data, which has previously been shown to highlight the general problem of NQS state optimization in frustrated systems \cite{Westerhout_2020}.
-We can introduce a Gaussian prior to (Tikhonov) regularize the model parameters of each site ($\alpha_I$), as well as a further hyperparameter defining the desired variance of the likelihood of obtaining the training data from the model ($\tilde{\sigma}$).
-The maximization of the resulting posterior distribution then gives the most probable model parameters based on the given training data (accounting for the chosen prior and likelihood).
-Furthermore, hyperparameters $\alpha_I$ and $\tilde{\sigma}$ can be optimized by maximizing the marginal likelihood, obtained by marginalizing the posterior over all possible models or support states for site $I$.
+It is this issue for which the qGPS may provide a route forwards, due to a combination of its rigorous Bayesian perspective for principled regularization, as well as its connections to MPS.
+We consider supervised learning of a given state from a small set of configurational amplitude training data, which has previously been clearly shown to highlight the general problem of NQS state optimization in frustrated systems \cite{Westerhout_2020}. \vthree{In order to define a Bayesian learning scheme helping to compress a state given by a limited set of data, we can leverage the connection of the qGPS to its roots as an exponentiated mean of a Gaussian process by casting the qGPS model back into a form where the weights and the kernel function of the model are explicitly exposed, allowing standard techniques of Bayesian inference and learning to be defined.
+In particular, using a set of parameters $\epsilon_{\mathbf{x}_i, x', i}$, we can represent the kernel-symmetrized qGPS in a form equivalent to Eq.~\ref{eq:ClassGPS}, as

+with $d$ labelling all possible local basis states (i.e. $d \in \{\uparrow, \downarrow\}$ in the spin models considered here) of a single chosen reference site, $I$.
+The weights of the exponentiated kernel model, $\epsilon_{d, x', I}$, are therefore the variational parameters associated with this arbitrarily chosen reference site, and those variational parameters not associated with the reference site $I$, define the kernel function, which defines the coupling of the reference site with the rest of the system, as

+This definition includes an optional sum over any discrete symmetry operations we want to impose, $\mathcal{S}$, giving rise to the kernel-symmetrized qGPS model (see section \ref{sec:qGPS_symmetrization} of the appendix for details on the symmetrization of the qGPS).

+Because the log-amplitudes of the state are linear in the effective weights of the model for a given reference site (i.e. the parameters $\epsilon_{d, x', I}$) -- a key property of kernel methods in ML -- it is possible to apply standard methodology of kernel ML to the task of inferring the weights from given wavefunction data in a controlled fashion with principled regularization \cite{doi:10.1063/5.0024570}.
+By sweeping the choice of the reference site, $I$, iteratively across the lattice and correspondingly updating the values $\epsilon_{d, x', I}$, the qGPS representation can then be iteratively and deterministically learnt from a given training data set.